yassato/BIO373/README.md

 ## Directory
 ### QTL
-R script and input data for the QTL exercise using r/qtl on 24 September PM
+Materials for the QTL exercise on day X

 ### GAPIT
-R script and input data for the GWAS/GS exercise using GAPIT on 1 October PM
+Materials for the GWAS/GS exercise on day Y

+### SNP
+Materials for the file handling and SNP calling exercise on day Z